The Domain Settings page is where you manage:

 - Navigate to Pages > Sites > Domain Settings.

-TIP: On list pages, click a column header to sort on that column.
+TIP: On list pages, click a column header to sort on that column; click again to reverse the sort order.
 Click the columns count below the list to add and remove columns in the current view.

 Manage domains